Virginia's 90th House of Delegates district

 Virginia's 90th House of Delegates district elects one of the 100 members of the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-The district is made up of parts of the cities of Norfolk and Virginia Beach in the southeastern part of the state.
+The district is made up of parts of the cities of Chesapeake and Virginia Beach in the southeastern part of the state.

 The seat has been held by Angelia Williams Graves, a member of the Democratic Party, who was sworn in after winning a 2021 special election.
 Previously, the district was held by the Democrat Joseph C. Lindsey from 2014 until his 2020 retirement to accept a judgeship.